 The Department of Biological Sciences funds MSc, MPM and PhD students through a combination of Scholarships, Fellowships, RAships and TAships.
 MSc/MPM Students are supported financially for at least 2 years and PhD students are supported for at least 4 years.
-MSc, MPM and PhD student financial support is set at a minimum of $21,000/yr.
+Effective September 2018 financial support is set at a minimum of $22,000/yr for MSc and MPM students in the first 2 years of their program and PhD students in the first 4 years of their program.
+This rate increases to $23,000/year in September 2019 for MSc and MPM students in the first 2 years of their program and PhD students in the first 4 years of their program.
 If progress is satisfactory additional funding may be extended beyond 2 years for MSc/MPM students and 4 years for PhD candidates.
 These funding rates do not apply to students in the Masters of Environmental Toxicology (MET) degree professional program, who do not have minimum funding levels.
 As a practice the Department of Biological Sciences does not allow self-funded students entry to the graduate programs.
 In extraordinary circumstances students that are employer funded may be considered for entry to the graduate program, however, this will be evaluated on a case by case basis.

 Faculty members in the Department of Biological Sciences (or Faculty members from outside of BISC that are senior supervisors to BISC graduate students) are required to contribute at least $12,000 in financial support for their students.
 If the graduate student received Scholarships, Fellowships or TAships, the senior supervisor is not normally required to provide a RAship that would result in a level of support exceeding the minimum funding level for that year unless explicitly stated in the terms of reference of a scholarship or fellowship.